mazetoken/microfiapp/README.md

 ---

-Open `index.ejs` (eg. in Visual Studio Code or in notepad if you are a hardcore) in views directory and remove `<!--` form the line 71 and 78 and remove `-->` from the line 75 and 79.
-Change `index.ejs` and `server.js` for your needs (e.g. token details).
+Change `index.ejs` and `server.js` for your needs (e.g. token details, hCaptcha, etc.)

 ---

 You can host the app on e.g. https://onrender.com

-Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without HCAPTCHA_SECRET and PORT) and in settings use:
+Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without PORT) and in settings use:

 Build command `npm i`